 PREVIEW· Site in progress — production at kolpanowicz.pl

 From 1982 to 1987 he studied at the Faculty of Painting of the Academy of Fine Arts in Kraków.
 He defended his diploma in painting in 1987 in the studio of Professor Stanisław Rodziński and Zbylut Grzywacz.
-Since then he has organised more than 30 solo exhibitions in Poland, Germany, France, Austria and the USA, and has taken part in numerous group shows including the most important international exhibitions of fantastic realism and the Salon de Paris in 2017.
+Since then he has organised more than 30 solo exhibitions in Poland, Germany, France, Austria and the USA, and has taken part in numerous group shows including the most important international exhibitions of fantastic realism and the Salon de Paris in 2017, 2025 and 2026.

 Marcin Kołpanowicz works in metaphorical oil and pastel painting, combining unbridled imagination, poetic metaphor and a paradoxical sense of humour.
 He is also the author of portraits, posters and book illustrations.